 Chances are high that people will say Yes or at least stay neutral and let you do it!

 Get their agreement to do this using the script above, or something like that in your own words.

-Ask them to gently close their eyes if they are comfortable doing so, or it's just fine to keep your eyes open and have a soft gaze downwards.
+Please close your eyes if you are comfortable doing so, or it's just fine to keep your eyes open and have a soft gaze downwards.

-Then stay silent for a bit to give them time to ‘be’.
+(Then stay silent for about one minute to give them time to ‘be’.)

-Say “OK, you can now slowly open our eyes when you’re ready.”
+If you have your eyes closed, you can now slowly open your eyes when you’re ready.

-99% of the time, this is very successful and welcomed by people to do this again and again.
-The most common comment you will probably hear is “can we do that for the whole meeting?”
+This is usually very successful and welcomed by people to do this again and again.
+The most common comment you may hear is “can we do that for the whole meeting?”

 ~Wendy Quan, Founder, The Calm Monkey